btroller/btroller.github.io/index.md

 I'm a third-year Computer Science major at Cal Poly, San Luis Obispo.
 With a little luck at registration time, I'll graduate in June of 2019.

-I generally enjoy making programs that run as efficiently as possible -- that feeling you get when finally finding a good solution is what I like most.
-I recognize that I'm bad at pretty much every part of the software development process, but so is everybody else coming directly out of school.
-I want to grow to one day be proud of my variable names and function prototypes, not look at them in shame.
+I generally enjoy making programs that run as efficiently as possible -- that feeling you get when finding a good solution is what I like most about software engineering.
+I'm experienced with Windows, Mac (my favorite), and Linux environments.
+I can efficiently use Vim if needed, but I've recently taken a liking to Xcode for its helpful editing features.

-I'm better at low-level development, so don't expect this site to look great.
-Instead, I suggest looking at my projects and classes taken.

 Github: [btroller]() LinkedIn: [btroller](https://www.linkedin.com/in/btroller/) Keybase: [invener](https://keybase.io/invener) Email: [btroller@calpoly.edu](mailto:btroller@calpoly.edu)